Once upon a time in 2012

 My name is Sophia, it’s 2020, and I’m still creating content and enjoying 95% of what I create for the blog.
 The 5% are embarrassments I have caused myself along the way.
 I even have photographic evidence about how embarrassed I am about the public finding pieces of my writing skills back then!

 But despite the 5% representing my embarrassment, it’s also room for my failures and how I’ve learned and grown along the way since the beginning of blogging (fun fact: one of my Top 5 strengths according to StrengthsFinder is learner).
 Please note this percentage is only an estimation and only represents my blogging, not my adulting skills, which is currently a work in progress.
 Although sometimes it does feel like an accurate representation of my adulting skills. 🧐

 I’m sorry for my class as well.).
 According to Pottermore right now, I’m a Hufflepuff, but I’ve also been thrown into Gryffindor and Ravenclaw depending on the site’s mood and how badly I remember passwords (thank you to password managers, you are a savior).
 I’m likely a Ravenclaw according to every Buzzfeed quiz ever, though.
 I’m in a Hogwarts House crisis; it’s no big deal at all.

-Like every bookwyrm out there, my list of favorite books is long and lengthy, so here is a list of FIVE amazing books I thought of right away while writing this page:
+Like every bookwyrm out there, my list of favorite books is long and lengthy, so here is a list of FIVE amazing books (and one series) I thought of right away while writing this page:*

 - Three Mages and a Margarita by Annette Marie

 - The Dragon Warrior by Katie Zhao

 - Opposite of Always by Justin A. Reynolds